 - 1. A completed Graduate School Application for Admission accompanied by a \$50.00 nonrefundable application fee. - 2.
-Official transcripts for undergraduate and graduate coursework to East Texas Baptist University. - Any additional program admission requirements established by the applicant's desired program or field of study.
+Official transcript from institution where undergraduate degree was completed.
+(NOTE: Some programs may require official transcripts from all undergraduate institutions attended.)
+Official transcripts from all graduate institutions attended, if any. - 3.
+Two letters of recommendation. - Any additional program admission requirements established by the applicant's desired program or field of study.